oracc/oracc2/bin/bx/README.txt

 1) Cites Mode (CIT)
 ===================

 Default mode.
-Scans XML inputs for <cite> elements and uses the found ref-keys to generate a .bib file.
+Scans XML inputs for <(full|no)?cite> elements and uses the found ref-keys to generate a .bib file.
 XML inputs are on command line or in a file named with -c arg, which may be '-' to read XML inputs from stdin.

 .bib files are not used in CIT mode.